rearc-data/unemployment-percentage-U.S-bureau-of-Labor/product-description.md

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [unemployment-percentage-U.S-bureau-of-Labor](https://github.com/rearc-data/unemployment-percentage-U.S-bureau-of-Labor).

 ## Main Overview
 This release provides information on the Local Area Unemployment statistics for the years 2013, 2014, 2017, 2018 and 2019.
-The data states percentage of unemployment in each state county wise.
+The data consists percentage of unemployment county wise in every states.
 The website contains data for unemployment from the year 1990 to 2019.
 The data updates anually.Please visit the
 [U.S BUREAU OF LABOR STATISTICS](https://www.bls.gov/lau/#cntyaa) for more information.
 #### Data Source
 This Data source is in the CSV format and the file contains its unique columns.